Best Customer Satisfaction Metric: CSAT vs NPS vs CES

 When to use the Net Promoter Score?

-• NPS provides a holistic view of customer sentiment and standardizes feedback across businesses.
+• To get a holistic view of customer sentiments and standardized feedback.

-• The standardized question format offers benchmarking against competitors in various industries.
+• To keep a standardized question format for benchmarking against competitors across industries.

-• NPS may not be suitable for certain product categories, such as medical, sexual wellness, or niche B2B products.
+• NPS may not be suitable for certain product categories, such as medical items, sexual wellness, or niche B2B products.

 Example: An e-commerce business may deploy NPS quarterly to track customer loyalty and adjust marketing strategies based on loyalty data

-• CSAT evaluates how well a company’s products or services meet customer expectations.
-For example immediate post-purchase satisfaction.
+• To evaluate how well a company’s products or services meet customer expectations.

-• It focuses on assessing individual interactions or specific experiences.
+• To focus on assessing individual interactions or specific experiences.

-• CSAT is highly flexible and can be applied across diverse product categories, even those where recommendations are irrelevant.
+• CSAT is highly flexible.
+It can be applied across diverse product categories, even those where recommendations are irrelevant.

-• It provides actionable feedback, aiding in product enhancements and service adjustments.
+• To get actionable feedback for product enhancements and service adjustments.

-Example: A software company might use CSAT to measure customer satisfaction after a tech support call.
+Example: A software company might use a CSAT survey to measure satisfaction after a tech support call.
 Immediate feedback helps improve service processes.

 CSAT dashboard